 This technology can make any quality disparity we see across geographic areas in our country essentially disappear.
 The cost savings alone would easily pay for the widespread deployment of the technology.”

-CloudMedx is also partnering with other departments at the San Francisco-based University of California in an effort of automating workflows and improving clinical documentation in fields of orthopedic surgery, liver cancer, and many others.
+CloudMedx is also partnering with other departments at the San Francisco-based University of California in an effort of automating workflows and improving clinical documentation in fields of orthopaedic surgery, liver cancer, and many others.